 In today’s global economy, many organizations discover that foreign nationals have the expertise they need.
-Cowles and Thompson helps these organizations obtain legal permission to bring these talented individuals to the United States.
+Cowles Thompson helps these organizations obtain legal permission to bring these talented individuals to the United States.
 Our immigration attorneys prepare applications for immigration benefits and represent clients to appear before various federal agencies.
 Services include tracking of expiration dates, case status charts, state-of-the-art technology, and creative solutions for complex immigration problems.

-Employers who partner with Cowles and Thompson often eliminate delays created by incorrect/incomplete immigration forms.
+Employers who partner with Cowles Thompson often eliminate delays created by incorrect/incomplete immigration forms.
 We help clients reduce frequent employee inquiries by directly referring them to our attorneys, and save time for employers via our tested and streamlined immigration process.

 Immigration for Medical Professionals and Physician Recruiters

-Helping medical professionals relocate to and practice in the United States is another Key area of our practice.
-Through a decade of successful work with physicians, nurses, and other medical professionals from around the world, Cowles and Thompson Immigration attorneys have gained significant experience and knowledge representing healthcare providers and the medical facilities that seek to hire them.
+Helping medical professionals relocate to and practice in the United States is another key area of our practice.
+Through a decade of successful work with physicians, nurses, and other medical professionals from around the world, Cowles Thompson Immigration attorneys have gained significant experience and knowledge representing healthcare providers and the medical facilities that seek to hire them.